mfreese/sql/README.md

  SELECT SUM (PRICE) FROM ITEMS WHERE CATEGORY LIKE "%Tools%";

 How many total items did we sell?
+ SELECT SUM ("quantity") FROM orders;
+  2125

 How much was spent on books?
-Simulate buying an item by inserting a User for yourself and an Order for that User.
+  SELECT SUM (“quantity”) FROM orders WHERE CATEGORY like “%books%” Simulate buying an item by inserting a User for yourself and an Order for that User.